 Some appraisers specialize in small businesses, others in large corporations, and some companies have people for both.
 If you run a small business, that doesn’t necessarily mean you’ll pay less.
 There are dozens of variables to consider.
 While you might find it tempting to use the cheapest service, look for the person that understands your market and needs.
 Getting a rushed appraisal to save a few bucks can hurt your business in the long haul.

 Make Sure They Have Valuation Experience In Your Industry

 Every type of business is different, and appraisals should reflect that.
 For example, one of the most valuable things an online business or tech startup owns is its email and contact list.
 The amount of data a website accrues determines a large part of its value.
 For a chain of restaurants, however, the equipment and physical locations will take precedence over the number of people on its mailing list.

 When you hire a business appraiser, find out if they’ve handled businesses like yours in the past.
 If you run a clothing store, you want them to have retail experience.
 If they don’t, how can they accurately value your inventory?
 The same goes for other industries as well.

 When working with a company, you should also make sure that they have a diverse team.
-You want a company that employs CPAs, certified business appraisers, and AVA’s so that they can meet your needs in house.
+You want a company that employs CPAs, accredited or certified business appraisers, and AVA’s so that they can meet your needs in house.
 Evaluating and appraising a business requires a set of skills that a CPA might not have, but the CPA will understand the tax implications of your financial records better than the average appraiser.
 By pulling on both of their experiences, you’ll get a complete picture of a business before deciding on your next step.

 Choose A Business Appraiser That Meets Professional Valuation Standards